HL7/fhir-us-ph-library/input/pagecontent/guidance.md

 The evolution of USPHPL depends on community feedback.
 We encourage you to submit questions, suggestions, or proposed changes to the USPHPL specifications via the Propose a change link in the footer of each page.

-We also welcome requests for USCDI+ clarifications through the USCDI+ ONDEC process, as these insights will help inform future updates to FHIR USPHPL.
+We also welcome requests for USCDI+ clarifications through the USCDI+ public comment process, as these insights will help inform future updates to FHIR USPHPL.

 The [Mappings](mapping.html) page contains a table that defines the relationship between the USCDI+ Data Classes and Elements and USPHPL profiles.